RahulMarathe94/Fall-2018-ECE-478-578-Robotics1-TurtleBot_Project2/README.md

 ## Project Requirements:

-For project 2 we implemented all these functions in ROS :- Different kinds of motions such as moving forward, backward, left, right, turning around, dancing, Speech Synthesis and Robot Theatre
+For project 2 we implemented all these functions in ROS :- Different kinds of motions such as Gestures like Bye, Hi,Taunt ,Dancing, Speech Synthesis and Robot Theatre

 Bot can be controlled by publishing to ROS topics